zivhm/random-book-store-app-Openshift-deployment/docs/DEPLOYMENT.md

 > **⚠️ NOTE:** This deployment method needs to be verified.

-This method uses Docker Hub to store your container image. **Best for production deployments or sharing images.**
+This method uses Docker Hub to store your container image.

 #### Prerequisites